feathersjs-ecosystem/feathers-hooks/README.md

 ## Getting Started

-`feathers-hooks` allow to register composable middleware functions **before** or **after** a Feathers service method executes.
+`feathers-hooks` allows you to register composable middleware functions **before** or **after** a Feathers service method executes.
 This makes it easy to decouple things like authorization and pre- or post processing from your service logic.

 To install from [npm](https://www.npmjs.com/package/feathers-hooks), run: